-Non Specified Limit Investment Category (£ or %) g.
+Non Specified Investment Category Limit (£ or %) g.
 Securities fully backed by the UK Government.
-This includes Debt Management Office, Nationalised Banks, UK Treasury Bills or Gilt-edged securities with a maturity of greater than one year and held to maturity .
+This includes Debt Management Office, Nationalised Banks, UK Treasury Bills or Gilt-edged securities with a maturity of greater than one year and held to maturity 2 .
 These are Government bonds and so provide the highest security of interest and the repayment of principal on maturity.
 Similar to category (a) above, the value of the bond may rise or fall before maturity and losses may accrue if the bond is sold before maturity.
 Unlimited h.
 Local authority, parish council or community council £5m up to 3 years for an individual counterparty (up to a maximum of the lower of £10m or 20% of the portfolio) i.
 UK Building Societies , regulated by the Prudential Regulation Authority.
 The operating activities of some building societies are such that they do not require a credit rating, although in every other respect the security of the society would match similarly sized societies with ratings.
 The Council may use such building societies but only if they have a minimum asset size of £1 Billion. £5m up to 3 years for an individual counterparty j.
-Any UK Bank, regulated by the Prudential Regulation Authority that has a minimum long-term credit rating from all three of the Credit Rating Agencies; for deposits with a maturity of greater than one year (including forward deals in excess of one year from inception to repayment).
-Minimum ratings Fitch AA Moody's Aa3 Standard & Poor AA- £10m up to 5 years for an individual counterparty (or group) k.
-Any UK Bank, regulated by the Prudential Regulation Authority that has a minimum long-term credit rating from all three of the Credit Rating Agencies; for deposits greater than one year (including forward deals in excess of one year from inception to repayment).
-Minimum ratings Fitch A+ Moody's A1 Standard & Poors A+ £5m up to 3 years for an individual counterparty (or group)
+Any UK Bank, regulated by the Prudential RegulationAuthority that has a minimum long-term credit rating from all three of the Credit Rating Agencies; for deposits with a maturity of greater than one year (including forward deals in excess of one year from inception to repayment).Minimum ratings FitchKind AA Moody'sMoody'sAa3 Standard & Poor £10m up to 5 years for an individual counterparty (or group)

-Gilts will always be held to maturity.
+2 Gilts will always be held to maturity.